vforvasquez/house-mapper-extension/README.md

-# zillow-map
+# house-mapper-extension

-Browser extension for gathering JSON data from Zillow pages.
+Browser extension for gathering JSON data from property listings.

 ## Project Setup (For Chrome)